MegavexNetwork/scoreboard-library/README.md

 TeamManager teamManager = scoreboardLibrary.createTeamManager();
 ScoreboardTeam team = teamManager.createIfAbsent("team_name");

-// A TeamDisplay holds all the properties that a team can have (except the name).
+// A TeamDisplay holds all the display properties that a team can have (prefix, suffix etc.).
+// You can apply different TeamDisplays for each player so different players can see
+// different properties on a single ScoreboardTeam.
+However if you don't need that you can
-// The global TeamDisplay is the default one that will be applied to players,
+// use the default TeamDisplay that is created in every ScoreboardTeam.
-// however you can give each player a different TeamDisplay TeamDisplay teamDisplay = team.globalInfo();
+TeamDisplay teamDisplay = team.defaultDisplay();

-teamDisplay.displayName(Component.text("Team Name"));
+teamDisplay.displayName(Component.text("Team Display Name"));
 teamDisplay.prefix(Component.text("[Prefix] "));
 teamDisplay.suffix(Component.text(" [Suffix]"));
 teamDisplay.playerColor(NamedTextColor.RED);

-teamManager.addPlayer(player); // Player will be added to the global TeamDisplay
+teamManager.addPlayer(player); // Player will be added to the default TeamDisplay of each ScoreboardTeam

+// Create a new TeamDisplay like this:
+TeamDisplay newTeamDisplay = team.createDisplay();
+newTeamDisplay.displayName(Component.text("Other Team Display Name"));

-// You can change the TeamDisplay a player sees like this:
+// Change the TeamDisplay a player sees like this: team.display(player, newTeamDisplay);
-TeamDisplay newTeamDisplay = team.createTeamDisplay();
-team.teamDisplay(player, newTeamDisplay);

 // After you've finished using the TeamManager, make sure to close it to prevent a memory leak: teamManager.close();